kleinfreund/kleinfreund.de/src/pages/resume.md

 ### Bauhaus-Universität Weimar

 2017 – 2019 (1 year, 11 months)<br>
 Weimar, Germany

 - **Front-end developer**<br>
   Contract<br>
   2018 – 2019

-  I was tasked with building upon the prototype of Disraptor, a tool for decoupling the development of an arbitrary web application from the need to implement auxiliary functions like authentication, user management and social networking based on the Discourse forum software.
+  I was tasked with building upon the prototype of Disraptor, a tool for decoupling the development of an arbitrary web application from the need to implement auxiliary functions like authentication, user management, and social networking based on the Discourse forum software.

   Technologies: HTML, CSS, JavaScript (Ember.js), Ruby (Rails)